tobylad/ruby_games_stage_1/readme.md

 ## Inspiration

+Before June of last year, I would have called myself computer-savvy, but I had no idea how to write a lick of code.

-In June of 2017, I barely knew what HTML was.
-After deciding to make a major change, I fully immersed myself in programming and the world of web development.
+After deciding to make a major life change, I fully immersed myself in programming and the world of web development.
 This first anniversary project is a way to chronicle that journey - in code.